A daily blog of my robotics journey in SF, Summer 2025

 Thursday, 15th of May

-- I'm trying to understand whether I want to move to Paris or London after the next two months in SF.
-A friend is celebrating her birthday and that was a good occasion to fly here.
+I’m trying to understand whether I want to move to Paris or London after the next two months in SF.
+A friend is celebrating her birthday, so it was a good occasion to fly here.

-- I met two VCs whom I had met before.
-One is an older friend working a Series A & later VC who I wanted to see again, the other is an early-stage VC that I had met only once before and who I want to get to know a bit before I'm in a position where I'm fundraising.
+I met two VCs I’d spoken with before.
+One is an older friend working at a Series A & later-stage fund; the other is an early-stage VC I’d met once and wanted to reconnect with before I’m in a fundraising position.

-- Talk: Connecting Robotics and Foundation Models by Google robotics.
-Discusses several of their recent papers.
+Talk: Connecting Robotics and Foundation Models by Google Robotics.
+It discusses several recent papers.

-- They're taking a very different approach from Physical Intelligence and are doing more work where the robot plans its tasks explicitly.
+They’re taking a very different approach from Physical Intelligence and rely more on explicit task planning.

-- Diversity of data once more trumps quantity: A model trained on 75% of the available tasks performs approximately as well as a model trained on 50% of the data.
+Once again, diversity of data trumps quantity: a model trained on 75% of the tasks performs about as well as one trained on 50% of the data.

-- Talk: Bernt Børnich from 1x Robotics.
-He mentions the importance of data and connecting this with the last talk and the importance of the diversity of data I wonder whether household robotics with humanoids is so interesting to many companies is because of the data diversity you could collect there.
+Talk: Bernt Børnich from 1x Robotics.
+He emphasises the importance of data, and connecting this with the previous talk, I wonder whether household robotics with humanoids is so interesting to companies because of the data diversity you could collect there.

 Symposium Münster